Elmnik/mcp-playwright-openai/README.md

-📝 Project Overview
+ MCP Playwright + OpenAI Integration

-- This project combines a custom MCP (Microservice Control Protocol) server with OpenAI API integration, built with TypeScript and tested using Playwright.
+- This project combines a custom MCP (Microservice Control Protocol) server with OpenAI integration, built with TypeScript and tested using Playwright.
 It provides a simple solution for a test who ask for an AI Assistant like ChatGpt

-- We wanted to use claude, but is not completely working for our purposes.
+- We wanted to use claude, but is not completely working for our purposes, and openAI is not free.So we move on with Ollama and their lightest Model.

 🚀 Features